bright/new-www/content/blog/automated-tests-with-files-guidelines.md

 published: true
 language: en
 ---
-# File-Based Test Automation: Best Practices and Guidelines

-## Introduction

-Test automation is a crucial aspect of modern software development, ensuring the reliability and stability of applications.
+**Test automation is a crucial aspect of modern software development, ensuring the reliability and stability of applications.
 For systems that rely heavily on file processing, adopting best practices for file-based test automation is essential.
-In this article, we will explore guidelines for effectively managing test automation with both static and dynamically generated file inputs.
+In this article, we will explore guidelines for effectively managing test automation with both static and dynamically generated file inputs.**

 ## Balancing Static and Dynamic File Inputs